Account management capabilities

 Your support team can start assisting customers in the Account management menu in the Admin Console.

 Available accounts will be listed by identity stores.
 You can switch between identity stores using the drop-down on the left.
-Once you're in the right identity store, you can find accounts by specific parameters by opening Search on the left.
+Once you're in the right identity store, you can find accounts by specific parameters by selecting the filter icon on the left.

 Account management page